This post may contain affiliate links.

-Did you know that play dough is conductive?
+Did you know that play dough can be conductive?
 Pretty cool, right?
 So we decided to use it to make some play dough circuits.
 I saw this a while back on the Squishy Circuits website and just had to try it out with my kids!!
 If you don’t want to make it, you can buy their pre-made kits!

 This is a very easy way to introduce electric circuits to young kids!

 Regular play dough from the store can be used to make play dough circuits, or you can make homemade play dough.
 You need two different types of play dough.
 You need a conductive dough (the regular old salty recipe) and you need an insulating dough, too.
 This is made with sugar instead of salt.

 Both conductive and insulating dough can be stored in a ziplock bag or other air tight container and kept for a few weeks.
 I suggest making the two dogs a different color so you can easily tell them apart.

 Supplies for Play Dough Circuits: